Edge Attributes

 Dash Pattern

-attribute determines a dash pattern.
+The dash-pattern attribute determines a dash pattern.
 You can pass a list of integer values to it and the list will repeat an alternating on-off pattern for edges drawn.

 Examples